LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 "candy": "Sour Skittles"
 }
 ```

-2) If you want to assign a specific id to your document, follow this syntax:
+2) Use PUT when you want to assign a specific id to your document(i.e. if your document has a natural identifier - purchase order number, patient id, & etc).
+For more detailed explanation, check out this [documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-doc.html) from Elastic!

 ```
 PUT Name-of-the-Index/document-endpoint/document-id
 {